epost/fql2/README.md

 Build
 -----

-Compilation note: FPQL requires the built-in Eclipse compiler that ships with the Eclipse IDE for java developers.
+Compilation note: requires the built-in Eclipse compiler that ships with the Eclipse IDE for java developers.
 The Oracle JDK compiler will fail with type-inference errors.

 ### Maven